 The Village is planning a Coastal Storm Damage Reduction (CSDR) for 2025.
-The plan is to dredge beach quality sand from either Jay Bird Shoals or another approved site and place it on the west end of the terminal groin down through the groin tubes, then the sand fill will restart east of Muscadine Wynd, and fill to the east end of the Shoals Club (see map below).
+The plan is to dredge beach-quality sand from Jay Bird Shoals and place it on the west end of the terminal groin down through the groin tubes, then the sand fill will restart east of Muscadine Wynd, and fill to the east end of the Shoals Club (see map below).
+With the dry sand beach nourishment in place at the west end of South Beach, the Village also plans to remove and replace all groin tubes in the soft-tube groin field.
 For more details on this project, please view the CAMA permit application listed under documents (to the right).

 The purpose of the project is to maintain and restore beach and dune resources and thereby protect adjacent residential

 homes, businesses, and infrastructure.
-Proposed beach nourishment is intended to offset chronic and episodic sand losses along the western and eastern reaches of South Beach as well as maintain the terminal groin fillet as required by permit condition.
-Daily use of the beach is, and will continue to be (post-project), recreational (for use by both residents of Bald Head Island and the public).
+The proposed beach nourishment is intended to offset chronic and episodic sand losses along the western and eastern reaches of South Beach as well as maintain the terminal groin fillet as required by permit condition.
+Daily use of the beach is and will continue to be (post-project), recreational (for use by both residents of Bald Head Island and the public).